A Short-Cut For Finding Great Stocks That Can Make You Wealthy

 The goal of investing is not to be right in every selection.
 Trying to be perfect is a fool’s game.

 The main thing to focus on is not the percentage of winning stocks you pick, but how much your winners offset your losers.

 “To date, our corporate over-achievers have more than offset the laggards.”-Warren Buffett

-The goal therefore is to pick the best stocks you can find, that on aggregate will greatly outperform the stock market averages over time.
+The goal, therefore, is to pick the best stocks you can find, that on aggregate will significantly outperform the stock market averages over time.
 That’s how you get rich investing in stocks.

 Investing Principle #4: Buy More When the Market is Down

 “Our goal is more modest: we simply attempt to be fearful when others are greedy and to be greedy only when others are fearful.” – Warren Buffett

 Behavioral science suggests that human brains are hard-wired to do the opposite of what’s required to be a successful investor.
 They buy companies at high prices when the news is good and sell at low prices when the news is bad.